Understanding Kidney Disease

 How often to test

 The American Diabetes Association recommends an annual microalbuminuria test for people with type 2 diabetes.
-People with type 1 diabetes should be tested once a year if they are older than age 10 or have had diabetes for five years or longer.
+People with type 1 diabetes should be tested once a year if they are older than age 10 or have had diabetes for 5 years or longer.
 If you take certain medications, have high blood pressure, or have more albumin in your urine than is normal, you may need to be tested more often.

 If your test shows that you have microalbuminuria, it's crucial to get treatment to slow the progression of kidney disease.
 You'll need to keep your glucose controlled as much as possible.
 Staying in your target range can cut the risk for developing more serious kidney disease by half.
 To reduce stress on your kidneys, you'll also need to control your blood pressure and eat only moderate amounts of protein.
 Maintaining good heart health by lowering cholesterol and managing high blood pressure is also important for controlling microalbuminuria.
 And if you smoke, talk with your health care provider about ways to quit.